muratk5n/thirdwave/en/README.md

 ---

-:) There is no such thing as "Turk".
+Nope, no such thing as "Turk".
 Just like there are no Italians, Irish, or "African-Americans" in US.
 People have bizarre ideas on culture, nationhood, and their interactions thereof..

 ---